lunabrain-ai/lunabrain/docs/content/blog/cerebras-gpt-vs-llama-ai-model-comparison/index.md

-While Cerebras isn't as capable of a model for performing tasks when compared directly to models like [LLaMA](https://en.wikipedia.org/wiki/LLaMA), ChatGPT, or GPT-4, it has one important quality that sets it apart: It's been released under the Apache 2.0 licence, a fully permissive Open Source license, and the weights are available for anybody to download and try out.
+While Cerebras isn't as capable of a model for performing tasks when compared directly to models like [LLaMA](https://en.wikipedia.org/wiki/LLaMA), ChatGPT, or GPT-4, it has one important quality that sets it apart: It's been released under the Apache 2.0 licence, a fully permissive Open SourcePage license, and the weights are available for anybody to download and try out.

 This is different from other models like LLaMA that, while their weights are freely available, their [license](https://huggingface.co/decapoda-research/llama-7b-hf/blob/main/LICENSE) restricts LLaMAs usage to only "Non-Commercial" use cases like academic research or personal tinkering.